 “State” means the State of New York.

 “Telecommunications” means the transmission and reception of audio, video, data, and other information by wire, radio frequency, light, and other electronic or electromagnetic systems.

+“Telecommunications Permit” means the official document or permit by which an Applicant is allowed to add or modify equipment on a Telecommunications Tower as granted, authorized or issued by the Town.

 “Telecommunications Tower” or “Tower” or “Site” or “Personal Wireless Facility” means a structure or location designed, or intended to be used, or used to support Antennas.
 It includes Free standing Towers, guyed Towers, monopoles, and similar structures, as well as any Camouflaged Tower, including but not limited to a church steeple, silo, water tower, flagpole, sign or other structure intended to mitigate the visual impact of an Antenna.
 It is a structure intended for transmitting and/or receiving radio, television, cellular, paging, dispatch, PCS, microwave, broadband, or other commercial Telecommunications.

-DD.“Telecommunications Structure” means a structure used in the provision of services described in the definition of ‘Telecommunications Tower’.
+EE.“Telecommunications Structure” means a structure used in the provision of services described in the definition of ‘Telecommunications Tower’.

-EE.“Temporary” means in relation to all aspects and components of this Law, something intended to, or that does, exist for fewer than ninety (90) days.
+FF.“Temporary” means in relation to all aspects and components of this Law, something intended to, or that does, exist for fewer than ninety (90) days.

-FF.
+GG.
 “Town” means the Town of Dryden, New York.

+HH.
+“Zoning Officer” means the Zoning Officer as appointed by the Town.

 Section 5.
 Overall Policy and Desired Goals for Special Use Permits for Telecommunications Towers.